drewancameron/NSwMCMC/README.md

 Namely, each replacement 'live particle' should be sought via random walk MCMC.

 To facilitate the use of this script across multiple example applications the prior & likelihood should be treated as external functions.
 Specifying the input and output requirements of these is the first task on the to-do list here!

+# python subdirectory
+Python code that does this. (c) 2015 Brendon J. Brewer.